 For a hemorrhagic stroke, you may need surgery to repair the damaged blood vessel.
 Your surgeon may use a special clip to secure the part of a blood vessel that ruptured.
 They can do this during open surgery, which involves cutting into your skull and working on the artery from the outside.

 If you have a small aneurysm that hasn’t ruptured, your doctor may treat it with medications and a watch-and-wait approach.
 This means they take images of the aneurysm periodically to make sure it hasn’t grown.
 If it has, then you may need a procedure.

 The outlook for people who have a stroke is much more varied.
-A hemorrhagic stroke is much more likely to be deadly or leave a person with cognitive or physical disabilities.
-An ischemic stroke can be devastating or relatively mild.
+An ischemic stroke can be either be devastating or relatively mild.
 Some ischemic stroke survivors have few if any long-term symptoms.
+A hemorrhagic stroke, on the other hand, is more likely to be deadly or leave a person with cognitive or physical disabilities.